dask/knit/docs/source/install.rst

 Use ``pip`` or ``conda`` to install::

-   $ conda install knit -c blaze
+   $ conda install knit -c dask
    or
    $ pip install knit --upgrade